Today, I caught a tuna.

 FADs can increase the efficiency and safety of operations of pole and line fishing, but close monitoring is needed to ensure they do not increase the catch of non-target fish species, especially juvenile tuna.

-Our fishermen soon gathered at the back of the dhoni and two of the crew started to throw live bait into the water to create a "feeding frenzy".
-The hungry tuna will then bite anything that moves in the water – including a fisherman's hook.
+Our fishermen soon got together at the back of the dhoni and two of the crew started to throw live bait into the water to create a "feeding frenzy".
+The hungry tuna will then bite anything that moves in the water -- including a fisherman's hook.

 The crew usually stays out for several hours, catching at times a few tonnes of fish every day, but without taking out the entire school of tuna or other creatures that swim with it.
 This is sustainability as tradition.

-And there is much to protect here: fishing represents around 6 to 8% of the country's GDP and remains the country's most important export commodity.
+And there is not only tradition to be protect here: fishing represents around 6 to 8 % of the country's GDP and remains the country's most important export commodity.

-Later on the day when most of the tuna already had been caught, I was given time to hold the pole in the water.
+Later on the day when most of the fish already had been caught - I was given time to hold the pole in the water.